Student-centric advice and objective recommendations

-Filling out the FAFSA can be tricky if your parents have not filed their income taxes.
+Filling out the FAFSA can be tricky if your parents have no income tax filed.
 But students whose parents have an authorized extension on their taxes have nothing to fear.
 Although the process will be slightly more complicated, you will be able to receive aid.
 If your parents have documentation of their income from the previous year, you can still complete the FAFSA.

 Why didn’t my parents file their taxes?

 You may be wondering why your parents haven’t filed their income taxes.
 There are many possible explanations for this, but here we will go over a few of the most common.
 It’s important to determine the reason your parents haven’t filed.
 If their failure to file is unauthorized, you may be disqualified from federal aid.
 Here are some common reasons for not filing taxes by the deadline:

 Your parents may have filed for an extension from the IRS.
 Taxpayers are automatically granted a 6-month extension if they file before the deadline.
 If your parents required an extension for any reason and filed in time, they may not have their taxes yet.

 Taxpayers who live outside the country receive an extra two months to file.
 They are not required to file an extension.
 If your parents live outside of the country and have not yet filed, don’t fret.
 It may count as an excused extension in the eyes of the IRS.

 Military suspension of filing deadline

 Active members of the military may receive an extension on their taxes without having to file for one.